 Rock Rockwell is a 35-year tech industry executive and entrepreneur with a passion for building transformative technology and educating people about how it can optimize the way they do business.
-He joined eTurns in 2005 with a vision to build on eTurns reputation as the leading provider of remote stockroom inventory management.
-Rock helped spot the need across multiple industries for more productive and automated techniques at the-point-of-use to replenish and manage stockroom inventories.
+He joined eTurns in 2005 with a vision to build on eTurns' reputation as the leading provider of remote stockroom inventory management.
+Rock helped spot the need that distributors and end-users had for more productive and automated techniques at the-point-of-use to replenish and manage stockroom inventories.
 He has led eTurns to create the industry’s first automated sensor-based inventory management SaaS, eTurns eVMI, which uses sensors to take a complete physical inventory count multiple times a day with no human involvement.

 Previously Rock spent 23 years with IBM in numerous executive roles, both domestically and internationally.
 While living in Japan, he managed the marketing planning for 17 Asia-Pacific countries.
 After moving back to the corporate offices, Rock led sales planning for IBM worldwide.
 Subsequently, he became the CEO of InAlysys, an analytic software company, where he raised an $8 million series A round of funding and later sold the company to The TriZetto Group, Inc.

 Rock earned a BA degree in Zoology from the University of Colorado.
 He later earned an MBA in finance from New York University while serving in the U.S. Coast Guard as an officer at the Supply Center in Brooklyn, New York.